Santa Barbara Vedanta Temple: History

 Impressed with Riggs' character and describing her as "a real yogi" in her own particular fashion and "the embodiment of respect" from whom he had learned respect, Swami Vidyatmananda (the Vedanta Society's representative for the temple and gatehouse projects) observed her architectural drawings to be painstakingly rendered with many details drafted to full scale.
 Vidyatmananda further reflected that Riggs was meticulous in respecting the natural features of the site, its existing trees, as well as the physical characteristics of the materials she worked with; whether they be wood, stone, metal, fabrics, or concrete.
 Thus before any further work would be allowed to proceed upon the site, Vidyatmananda had to wet down the concrete foundations of the temple with a hose twice per day for four weeks to thoroughly ensure their twenty-eight day curing process; a task he felt that few builders would observe.
 Initially the temple's twenty-eight pillars (made from trunks of Oregon Pine trees with their bark stripped off), as well as the temple walls were finished only with an application of wax by hand utilizing a fine steel wool.
 However, during the finishing process a single pillar rendered a shade paler comparative to the others, and the decorator painted it to match their color.
 Riggs immediately spotted this artificiality and was unhappy about it, as she felt this "did violence to naturalness; it was not an authentic action".
 Swami Vidyatmananda indicated about Riggs that "she herself sacrificed her time and the payment normally due her for the extra time spent, in the interest of producing a better building."

-In 1955, an additional twelve acres of land adjoining the temple property was granted to the Vedanta Society by Ruth (Hari Mati) Falconer; where upon during the early 1980s, German stained-glass artist and former actress Gerda Ursula (Ambika) Zinn (1913-2012), a devotee of Prabhavananda, constructed a house located across the arroyo to the northwest of the temple (accessible only from Bella Vista Drive).
+In 1955, an additional twelve acres of land adjoining the temple property was granted to the Vedanta Society by Ruth (Hari Mati) Falconer; whereupon during the early 1980s, German stained-glass artist and former actress Gerda Ursula (Ambika) Zinn, a devotee of Prabhavananda, constructed a house located across the arroyo to the northwest of the temple (accessible only from Bella Vista Drive).
 From the 1940s through the 1970s, Ambika was known to have recorded all of Swami Prabhavananda's lectures and classes (in addition to those of the visiting swamis and guest lecturers), copying them, and donating several tape libraries to the monasteries and convents of the Vedanta Society, as well as to friends.
 Whilst in her late eighties, she digitized all of the tapes for the Vedanta Society Archives.